 It’s a lot easier to tell if a craft beer tastes good than it is to tell if the brewery that made it is treating employees well.
 And some craft breweries benefit from the category’s progressive aura without ensuring progressive conditions for their workforce.

 Often, this manifests passively, in low wages, understaffing, or unsafe work conditions and equipment.
 Occasionally, though, that hypocrisy is active.
-In 2011, Rogue Ales, a nationally distributed craft brewer in Newport, Oregon, allegedly led an anti-union campaign against brewing and bottling employees who were organizing, according to an account published on NW Labor.
+In 2011, Rogue Ales, a nationally distributed craft brewer in Newport, Oregon, allegedly led an anti-union campaign against brewing and bottling employees who were organizing, according to an account published by the Northwest Labor Press.
 But the company’s branding has always featured apparent appropriations of Soviet pro-worker propaganda, including red stars and raised fists.
-(Brett Joyce, Rogue’s current president, says NW Labor’s account of the union drive was motivated by an “obvious agenda” and disputes its accuracy, while allowing that “what happened in 2011 served as a wake-up call.”)
+(Brett Joyce, Rogue’s current president, says the Northwest Labor account of the union drive was motivated by an “obvious agenda” and disputes its accuracy, while allowing that “what happened in 2011 served as a wake-up call.”)

 But that’s just one shop, and it was almost a decade ago.
 What’s stopping today’s craft brewers from following the organizing examples of their corporate cohorts in macrobreweries, or their kindred spirits in this emerging craft labor movement?
 Personality might play a role.
 “The brewing industry draws an odd group of human beings,” Johnson says, and some are more individualistic than others.